polpielladev/polpiella.dev/src/pages/looking-back-at-my-2022.md

 I have wanted to start an email newsletter to share content from the iOS community for a long time.
 It wasn't until October this year, and thanks to [Tunde](https://twitter.com/tundsdev)'s encouragement, that I left my fears and self-doubts behind and started [the iOS CI Newsletter](https://polpiella.dev/newsletter).

 I am so happy I did!!!
 It gets sent out every two weeks with news about iOS CI/CD and I really enjoy putting it together.
-I also wanted to take this chance to thank everyone who has subscribed, it already has over 300 subscribers just after 5 issues 🤯.
+I also wanted to take this chance to thank everyone who has subscribed: it already has over 300 subscribers after just 5 issues 🤯.
 You can access all previous issues [in the newsletter home page](https://polpiella.dev/newsletter) if you have missed them.

 <Subscribe client:load />